Menu

 To get involved with the mailbag or to provide any feedback on the show, hit us up in the comments, reach out on social media, or post here in the NLSC Forum!
 For more information on the NLSC Podcast including episode guides, check out this page in our Wiki.
 You can also find the show on our YouTube channel, along with the rest of our video content.
 As always, thanks for tuning in, and go get buckets!

 We’re at midcourt, and the ball is about to go up…it’s Monday Tip-Off!
 Join me as I begin the week here at the NLSC with my opinions and commentary on basketball gaming topics, as well as tales of the fun I’ve been having on the virtual hardwood.
-This week, I’m tipping things off with some reflections on how it’s been impossible to put NBA 2K14 MyCAREER aside for very long.
+This week, I’m tipping things off with some reflections on buying VC for the first time in years, and how it bummed me out to do it.

 Read More »